creativecreatorormaybenot/clock/README.md

 ### Implementation

-* I used only the Flutter rendering layer to create this clock face, i.e.</div> no plugins were used at all (check [ `pubspec.yaml` ](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).
+* No plugins were used at all (check [ `pubspec.yaml` ](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).

-* No premade widgets from the standard library were used in my own code, i.e. I mostly avoided the widget layer in order to have the most control over the layout.
+* No premade widgets from the standard library were used in my own code, i.e.every `RenderObject` in the tree of the clock was custom created by me.

 * No assets were used.
 The bullet point would be a bit short without this second sentence.

-* I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did).<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
-The Flutter trees are pretty neat, so we should use them :)
+* I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did) nor the rendering layer.<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
+The Flutter trees are pretty neat, so we should use them (they make the app reactive) :)